Treatment for Common Elderly Skin Issues

 Treatment for Dry Skin and Itching

 Ageing reduces natural oils and moisture in the skin, leading to dryness and itching (pruritus).
 Environmental factors, like cold weather and harsh soaps, can worsen these symptoms, which may include flakiness, tightness, and irritation.
+A qualified dermatologist in Singapore can recommend appropriate therapies based on the severity and cause of symptoms.
 Treatment options include:

 • Moisturising Treatments: Emollients and hydrating creams, with ingredients like glycerin, urea, or hyaluronic acid, help retain moisture and reinforce the skin barrier.
 Regular applications will benefit elderly patients by increasing hydration and preventing itching.